alexli888/cs4241-final-project-a25/README.md

 - Recording

 ## Joshua Solomon:
-- Assisted Gillermo on the login page logic
+- Assisted Guillermo on the login page logic
+- Assisted with styling & design choices
+- Recording

 ## Rayyan Syed:
-- Wrote some stuff for the How to play
+- Implemented How to Play/Instructions pop up
-- Made a button for it
+- Made and styled the button for Instructions

 ## Guillermo Wiandt:
+- Implemented the register and log in pages
-- Restyled and updated logic for the login page
+- Formatteed & styling for Register and login + Game UI
+- Assisted with page deployment & debugging
+- Recording

 External Sources:
 https://github.com/technogeek00/NPuzzleSolver